 - Offered from the Iannelli Family Collection

-Under current ownership, the Mercedes-Benz has been part of a private collection stored in a climate-controlled facility.
+Under current ownership, this Mercedes-Benz has been part of a private collection stored in a climate-controlled facility.
 An onsite technician provided maintenance at regular intervals and within the last 50 miles the car received fresh fluids and necessary service for the upcoming sale.